 In the meantime, clean your surroundings as well.
 Use a vacuum cleaner to suck up all the residue near the oak wood.

 Step 4 – Applying The Clear Finish

 Buy whichever clear finish your local store recommends.
-One thing to remember, although it is a clear finish, your white oak will get a bit dark after the coating, not noticeably dark.
+One thing to remember, although it is a clear finish, your white oak will get a bit dark after the coating, but not noticeably dark.
 Just a heads up.